 Make sure that you have downloaded the most recent version from the Handicap Manager for Excel home page.

 Your data from any previous version of Handicap Manager for Excel can be easily imported into the new version using the automatic import feature.
-Click on the golf course picture at the bottom of the Main Menu sheet to display the "Welcome" dialog box.
+Click on the golf course picture on the Main Menu sheet to display the "Welcome" dialog box.
 Then click the "Import Data from a Previous Version" bottom and follow the directions on the screen carefully.
 All of your data will be imported in just a few seconds.

 The imported data will overwrite any existing data so make sure you are starting with a blank copy of the Handicap Manager workbook.

 In order for the old version to be recognized, it must be saved with the "Main Menu" sheet active.
 Open the old version, make the "Main Menu" sheet active, save and close the file, and then try the Import again from the new version.
-This problem will be fixed in a future release.
-Also, make sure you are opening the correct Handicap Maanger for Excel file.
+This problem has been fixed in the most recent release of the program.
+Also, make sure you are opening the correct Handicap Manager for Excel file.

 You can define the scores posted calculation in the most recent versions of the program.
 Just hit the F1 key while the Handicap Calculation dialog box is displayed to bring up the help information and it will explain this topic in detail.